 You should apply online if possible.
-In exceptional cases, where an online application cannot be made following support from the Admissions team, we will issue a paper copy of RBWM's common application form.
-This will be made available by visiting the Town Hall, or emailing rbwm.admissions@achieivingforchildren.org.uk.
+In exceptional cases, where an online application cannot be made following support from the Admissions team, we will issue a paper copy of the Royal Borough of Windsor and Maidenhead's common application form.
+This will be made available by emailing rbwm.admissions@achieivingforchildren.org.uk or visiting the Town Hall.